culinary-code/algemeen/Wiki Pages.md

   5. Use the name you have given in the environment variables for both the front-end and back-end project. see [[Environment_Variables]]

 - ## Necessary Users
-  This is used only for local development.
-If you want to only use the application on a local environment, you can skip this step.
   1. Go to the user tab, this should be visible on the left hand side
   2. Create a new user.
 This will become the admin user with rights to create new accounts.
   3. After creation of the user, go to the credentials tab of that user (at the top) and create a new password.
 Set "temporary" to off.